wjpearce-github/MicroServices_App/README.md

 ### Brief
-To create an application utilising service-oriented architecture comprising of four micro-services working together.
-Using a containerisation tool, deploying the entire application through a continuous integration server and ultimately pushed into a correctly configured production environment.
+Create an application utilising service-oriented architecture comprising of four micro-services working together.
+Using a containerisation tool, deploying the entire application through a continuous integration server and ultimately pushing into a correctly configured production environment.

 ### Minimum Requirements
 *	Documentation of the source code, planning stage, risk assessment and project tracking.